-The city of Norfolk would not be the creative, diverse and vibrant community that it is without the endless contributions made by our African American residents and business owners.
+The city of Norfolk would not be the creative, diverse and vibrant community that it is without the endless contributions made by Black residents and business owners.
 Some of these Black-owned businesses have become staples, while others have just planted their roots.
 From scrumptious soul food to self-care sanctuaries, we celebrate these businesses within our city and encourage you to visit their establishments to continue to support and lift them up.
 Here are a few Black-owned businesses to get you started.

-Easily the most vibrant shop in Selden Market, Pure Lagos is an Afropolitan Boutique and Art Gallery.
-African art pieces decorate the walls and African trinkets, jewelry, clothing and many other accessories are scattered throughout the storefront.
-Owner Sia Alexander not only sources all of these goods from Africa herself but prides herself on being a FairTrade boutique.
-Sia has a degree in Human Psychology and incredible knowledge in herbology, nutrition, yoga and spiritual healing that was gained from her time spent in Paris, Capetown and West Africa.
-Sia not only sells beautiful eclectic gifts but offers African holistic health consultations to assist with deep healing.
+Pure Lagos is an Afropolitan Boutique and Art Gallery.
+African art pieces decorate the walls while African jewelry, clothing and accessories are featured throughout the store.
+Owner Sia Alexander not only sources all of these goods from Africa herself but prides herself on being a Fair Trade boutique.
+With a degree in Human Psychology and incredible knowledge in herbology, nutrition, yoga and spiritual healing gained from time spent in Paris, Capetown and West Africa, Sia offers African holistic health consultations to assist with deep healing.

 Shark City Naturals is a family-owned and operated, all-natural cosmetics company.
 The products were initially created to combat adverse reactions from products made with unknown substances but quickly evolved into a business providing a variety of beauty products made with wholesome ingredients.

 Established in 1924, Stark and Legum, a haberdashery, is a Granby Street landmark offering customers the finest selection of men’s clothing, including designer suits, shoes and hats.
 Their talented and knowledgeable staff will help choose the best apparel and accessories for any occasion.